ridhomain/dws/repomix-output.md

 		a.logger.Info(ctx, "/generate-token endpoint registered")
 	} else {
 		a.logger.Error(ctx, "GenerateTokenHandler or TokenGenerationMiddleware not initialized. /generate-token endpoint will not be available.")
 	}
+	if a.generateAdminTokenHandler != nil && a.tokenGenerationMiddleware != nil {
+		adminHandlerToWrap := http.HandlerFunc(a.generateAdminTokenHandler)
+		finalAdminGenerateTokenHandler := middleware.RequestIDMiddleware(a.tokenGenerationMiddleware(adminHandlerToWrap))
+		a.httpServeMux.Handle("POST /admin/generate-token", finalAdminGenerateTokenHandler)
+		a.logger.Info(ctx, "/admin/generate-token endpoint registered")
+	} else {
+		a.logger.Error(ctx, "GenerateAdminTokenHandler or TokenGenerationMiddleware not initialized. /admin/generate-token endpoint will not be available.")
+	}
 	if a.adminWsHandler != nil && a.adminAuthMiddleware != nil && a.configProvider != nil {
 		apiKeyAuth := middleware.APIKeyAuthMiddleware(a.configProvider, a.logger)